captn3m0/captn3m0.github.com/_posts/2015-04-06-medium-abuses-nofollow.md

 Medium has said that this is [not a top priority](https://twitter.com/lenkendall/status/432203084270292992) at the moment for them.

-I totally agree.
+I understand completely.
 Handling spam would be a far more harder problem to solve than just blacklisting all outbound links.
 But we cannot go this way, if we want an open web.
 We need publishing platforms that cite content, and not blacklist it.
 This is why I write content on my own blog, and not on medium.

 And just so you know, the top link to medium has a `rel=nofollow`.